telefonicaid/tartare/README.md

 ### gherkin-md
 When choosing the Markdown reporter, stats and test description is produced using the [GFM (GitHub Flavored Markdown)](https://help.github.com/articles/github-flavored-markdown/).
-This reporter do not really execute the test suite, but only reads all your features, scenarios, variants and steps to generate the report, so you get the report in a fraction of a second.
+This reporter do not really execute the test suite, but only reads all your *features*, *scenarios*, *variants* and *steps* to generate the report, so you get the report in a fraction of a second.

-This reporter puts the stats at the very beginning, followed by a TOC that links to each feature and scenario in the report.
-Then a pretty test description is printed and finishes with a list of all the marked bugs, which are links to the related variant.
+This reporter puts the stats at the very beginning, followed by a TOC that links to each *feature* and *scenario* in the report.
+Then a pretty test description is printed and finishes with a list of all the marked bugs, which are links to the related *variant*.

-As in the case of the gherkin report, features with the same description are counted as the same feature.
+As in the case of the [gherkin report](#gherkin), *features* with the same description are counted as the same *feature*.

 The report is written to the stdout, so you would want to redirect it to a file: